-As noted above, the NNE and the Kd-tree error methods can be used in conjunction with any photo-z estimator, either training-set or template-based, provided there exists a subset of the photometric sample with spectroscopic redshifts.
-As an illustration, we use the Hyperz template fitting method to calculate photometric redshifts for the full DES mock catalog (shown in the lower panel of Fig. 1).
+As noted above, the NNE and the Kd-tree error methods can be used in conjunction with any photo-z estimator, either trainingset or template-based, provided there exists a subset of the photometric sample with spectroscopic redshifts.
+As an illustration, we use the Hyperz template-fitting method to calculate photometric redshifts for the full DES mock catalog (shown Fig. 1, bottom).
 We then use 50,000 objects from the DES catalog as a training set for NNE and calculate photo-z errors for the remaining photometric objects.
-Figure 4 shows the estimated vs. empirical error (left panel) and the error distribution (right panel) for this example.
-The NNE error estimate works well, though as before it results in an underestimate when the errors are very large ($\Delta z > 0.25$).
-The error distribution is not as well fit by a Gaussian in this case; this is not surprising, since the photo-z estimate in this case has a net bias of $\sim 23\%$.
-However, the error estimator is able to account for the bias and is still able to predict the error to within 12% in σ{Gauss} .
-This ability to include the bias in the error estimates makes the training set error estimate approach particularly powerful compared to methods based on magnitude error propagation (see $\S4.2$).
+Figure 4 shows the estimated vs. empirical error (left) and the error distribution (right) for this example.
+The NNE error estimate works well, although as before it results in an underestimate when the errors are very large ($\Delta z > 0.25$).
+The error distribution is not as well fit by a Gaussian in this case; this is not surprising, since the photo-z estimate in this case has a net bias of \sim 23%.
+However, the error estimator is able to account for the bias and still predict the error to within 12% in σ{Gauss} .
+This ability to include the bias in the error estimates makes the training set error estimate approach particularly powerful compared to methods based on magnitude error propagation (see § 4.2).

-In our implementation of the NNE, computation of the NNE is expensive compared to the Kd-tree method.
-In the naive implementation, computation time to find the nearest objects scales as $N{\rm T}N{\rm P}$, where $N{\rm T}$ and $N{\rm P}$ are the number of objects in the training set and the photometric set, respectively (see, e.g., Press et al. 1992).
-In contrast, the Kd-tree method scales as $N{\rm P} \log N{\rm T}$.
-For most training-set photo-z methods, including the Neural Network, the computation time scales as $N{\rm P}$.
-Therefore, for a sizeable training set $(N{\rm T} \sim 10,000 \text{ objects})$, the NNE computation dominates the time involved in estimating the photo-z's and their errors.
+In our implementation of the NNE, computing the NNE is expensive compared to the Kd-tree method.
+In the naive implementation, computation time to find the nearest objects scales as $N_T N_P$, where N_T and N_P are the number of objects in the training set and the photometric set, respectively (see, e.g., Press et al. 1992).
+In contrast, the Kd-tree method scales as $N_P \log N_T$.
+For most training-set photo-z methods, including the neural network, the computation time scales as N_P Therefore, for a sizeable training set ($N_T \sim 10,000$ objects), the NNE computation dominates the time involved in estimating the photo-z values and their errors.
 Fortunately, the method is trivially parallelizable, because the NNE calculation of one object in the photometric set is independent of all the other objects in the same set.
-Taking advantage of this parallelization, the NNE estimator has been successfully applied to a data set as large as the SDSS DR6 (Adelman-McCarthy et al. 2007) containing more than 78 million galaxies with Neural Net photo-z's.(Oyaizu et al. 2007).
-In addition, tree-structured nearest neighbor search methods, such as the Cover-Tree (Baygelzimer et al. 2006), can be used to improve the computation time to $O(N{\rm P} \log N{\rm T})$, essentially eliminating the difference between the Kd-tree and NNE methods.
+Taking advantage of this parallelization, the NNE estimator has been successfully applied to a data set as large as the SDSS DR6 (Adelman-McCarthy et al. 2008), containing more than 78 million galaxies with neural net photo-z values (Oyaizu et al. 2008).
+In addition, tree-structured nearest neighbor search methods, such as the Cover-Tree (Beygelzimer et al. 2006), can be used to improve the computation time to $O(N_P \log N_T)$, essentially eliminating the difference between the Kd-tree and NNE methods.